swiftlang/swift-evolution/proposals/nnnn-distributed-actors.md

 ## Acknowledgments & Prior Art

-We would like to acknowlage the prior art in the space of distributed actor systems which have inspired our design and thinking over the years.
+We would like to acknowledge the prior art in the space of distributed actor systems which have inspired our design and thinking over the years.
 Most notably we would like to thank the Akka and Orleans projects, each showing independent innovation in their respective ecosystems and implementation approaches.

-We would also like to acknowlage the Erlang BEAM runtime and Elixir language for a more modern take built upon the on the same foundations.
+We would also like to acknowledge the Erlang BEAM runtime and Elixir language for a more modern take built upon the on the same foundations.
 In some ways, Swift's distributed actors are not much unlike the gen_server style processes available on those platforms.
 While we operate in very different runtime environments and need to take different tradeoffs at times, both have been an inspiration and very useful resource when comparing to the more Akka or Orleans style actor designs.

 ## Source compatibility